quynhkhanh96/quynhkhanh96.github.io/_posts/2023-12-28-probability-puzzles-easy-peasy.md

 Note that we don't have partition the marbles equally into two urns and the best chance of survival is when we place 1 white marble into one urn and the rest (99 marbles, including 49 white marbles and 50 black ones) into the other urn.
 (I\'ll add proof for this later I guess :sweat:)

-We\'ll survive if one of the two scenarios happens:
+We\'ll survive if one of the two scenarios below happens:
 - The king picks the urn with one white marble ($$50\%$$ chance), the probability he\'ll retrieve a white marble is $$100\%$$.
 - The king picks the urn with 99 marbles (also $$50\%$$ chance), the probability he\'ll retrieve a white marble is $$\frac{49}{99}$$